 Image credit: Buffer

 The costs involved with influencer marketing can differ greatly, but that doesn’t mean it isn’t an affordable technique for all budget sizes.
 A smaller, less well-known app can make use of smaller, less well-known influencers, otherwise known as ‘micro-influencers’.
 This will often have a ripple effect on its audiences as someone who downloads and is impressed by your app is likely to go on and recommend it to their own friends and family.
 The aim of the game is to get as many people talking about your app as possible.

 How to Approach Influencers

 When speaking to influencers it’s important to come to them with some ideas.
 In fact, you probably know the exact messaging and features you want them to talk about.
 However, that being said, it’s also incredibly important to take on board their own ideas too.
 They know their audience much better than you do.
 So they know what sort of content resonates best, and can help you come up with a creative concept that is likely to drive the most downloads for your app.
 Provide them with a clearly mapped our brief and vision for the partnership, but you shouldn’t dictate exactly how you want the creatives to be.
 The last thing you want is for it to come across as forced, scripted and unnatural.

 That being said, this doesn’t mean you shouldn’t step in if their ideas aren’t doing your product or brand justice, as this could be potentially harmful to your overall image.
 Be sure to leave plenty of time for feedback before the scheduled go-live date.

-To learn more about influencer marketing and the various other marketing techniques that you can use to grow your app user base and retain loyal app users then check out The Ultimate Guide to Mobile App Marketing in 2018.
-I’d love to hear from you so feel free to reach out to me directly via firstname.lastname@example.org if you have any questions, or you can leave a comment below.
+To learn more about influencer marketing and the various other marketing techniques that you can use to grow your app user base and retain loyal app users, check out The Ultimate Guide to Mobile App Marketing.
+I’d love to hear from you so feel free to reach out to me directly via email@example.com if you have any questions, or you can leave a comment below.